 - If you are the owner of a hand-propelled vessel, such as a canoe or rowboat, you may opt for an Alternative Registration, which means you will only require a single registration decal instead of one for each side.
 The fee is $20.

-There is no official bill of sale form for firearms in Ohio, but you can find adequate samples online.
+There is no official bill of sale form for firearms in Ohio, but you can create a firearm bill of sale.
 Since there is no firearm registration in the state, and permits are not necessary, the form is not a legal requirement, but it can be given by the seller as a courtesy to the buyer.
 A thorough bill of sale should include:

 - The make, model, and caliber of the firearm

-- The buyer’s and seller’s name, contact information, and signatures
+- The buyer’s and seller’s names, contact information, and signatures

 - The purchase price